 - Microsoft O365 offers the unique Student Information System (SIS) sync that gives you complete control over the student and teacher data.
 You can sync the data a single time for all their learning apps and allow them to cherish the single sign-on experience.

 The SIS sync allows your school’s team to spend less time in setting up classes and managing admin access to class materials.
 This sync feature is specifically only offered by Microsoft.

 - The Microsoft O365 marketplace has fewer apps compared to the Google apps marketplace.

 - While the Office 365 tools, such as OneNote and Share Point, are more powerful than their Google counterparts, such as Keep and Google Sites, they may sometimes be too complex and have too many features for students or teachers to handle.

 - The Office 365 tools, for example, Word, Excel, and PowerPoint, have existed for a very long time and the parents of the students are more likely to be familiar with them.

 The same cannot be said for the GAFE tools, such as Docs, Sheets, and Slides.
 So, it may take some time for such parents to teach the students how to use the GAFE tools.

-After looking at the detailed comparison between Office 365 for Education and Google Apps for Education cloud application suites, it is still difficult to rule one of them as the outright winner.
+After looking at the detailed comparison between Google Apps for Education backup and Office 365 for Education cloud application suites, it is still difficult to rule one of them as the outright winner.